blueneogeo/xtend-async/README.md

 	val s = int.stream << 1 << 2 << 3 << 4 << finish(0) << 5 << 6 << 7 << 8 << finish(0) << 9 << 10 << finish(0) << finish(1)
 	val s2 = s.merge // produces stream 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, finish(0)

+## File Operations

+You can create a Stream<List<Byte>> out of a Java File or any Java OutputStream.
+Once you have a Stream<List<Byte>> you can use StreamExtensions.writeTo to write it to any output stream or file.

+For example, to copy a file:

+	val source = new File('source.txt')
+	val destination = new File('destination.txt')

+	source.stream.writeTo(destination)

+In order to process it as text, the toText method takes a Stream<List<Byte>> and converts it into a Stream<String>.
+Each string is a text line.
+This allows you to easily process per line of text.
+The reverse is toBytes, which converts from text lines to byte lists.

+For example, to copy only the lines in the file that contain the word 'hello':

+	source.stream
+		.toText	// now we have lines of text .filter[contains('hello')] // only allow lines with hello .toBytes // now we have byte lists again .writeTo(destination)

 # EXTENDING XTEND-STREAM